Format an External Hard Drive Without Losing Data [2024]

 Way 4.
 Format an External Hard Drive via Command Prompt

-You can also format the external hard drive via Command Prompt.
-It provides advanced users with a powerful and flexible method to format their storage devices.
-Command Prompt allows more precise control over the format process and offers additional parameters unavailable through other methods.
+Formatting an external hard drive can be done through Command Prompt, which offers advanced users a powerful and flexible method to format their storage devices.
+This approach provides more precise control over the format process and includes additional parameters not available through other methods, making it a suitable option for those who want a higher level of customization.

-However, be cautious when using Command Prompt, as incorrect commands can lead to data loss.
-Follow these steps carefully:
+Be cautious when using Command Prompt as incorrect commands can lead to data loss.
+To use Command Prompt, follow these steps carefully:

-Step 2: Type the diskpart command in the Command Prompt window and press Enter.
-Now run the command list disk to view a list of all connected disks on your computer.
-Afterward, choose the targeted disk using the select disk X command.
-Here "X" is the disk number of your external hard drive.
+Step 2: To manage your external hard drive using diskpart, start by opening the Command Prompt window, then type the "diskpart" command and press Enter.
+Next, run the "list disk" command to view a list of all connected disks, including your external hard drive.
+Select the targeted disk using the "select disk X" command, where "X" is the disk number of your external hard drive.

 get the disks list

-Step 3: Use the command clean to wipe all partitions and data on the external hard drive.
-Later, use the command create partition primary to create a new primary partition on the disk.
-Next, type format fs=NTFS quick to format the newly created partition with the NTFS file system.
+Step 3: Use the command "clean" to wipe all partitions and data on the external hard drive.
+Then, create a new primary partition with the command "create partition primary".
+Finally, format the partition with the NTFS file system using the command "format fs=NTFS quick".

 execute the clean command

-Step 4: If the partition is not automatically assigned a drive letter, use the command assign to assign a letter (such as E:).
-Lastly, type exit and press Enter to leave the DiskPart utility.
+Step 4: If the partition is not automatically assigned a drive letter, use the command assign to assign a letter, such as E:, and then exit the DiskPart utility.

 Phase 3.
 Recover the Data from the Backup

-After successfully formatting your external hard drive without losing data using one of the four methods discussed earlier, the final phase is to recover the data from the backup you created.
-This step is crucial to restore your files, documents, photos, and other valuable content to the external hard drive.
+After successfully formatting your external hard drive without losing data using one of the four methods, the final step is to recover the data from the backup you created.
+This is a crucial phase to restore your files, documents, photos, and other valuable content to the external hard drive.

 If you would like to take further in understanding the topic of formatting an external hard drive, the links below may meet your requirements: